Your PDF Loses 40% of Its Content in NotebookLM. The Fix Takes 5 Minutes.

 For Gemini (AI-powered): Upload the PDF to Gemini and use this prompt:

-If your PDF is web-like or you want to preserve visual layout more than structure, save as a web archive instead.
+If your PDF is web-like or you want to preserve visual layout more than structure, save as a web archive.
 In Chrome: open the PDF, Ctrl/Cmd + S, choose “Webpage, Single File” (.mhtml).
 Upload the .mhtml directly to NotebookLM.
 This preserves more visual fidelity but may not parse as cleanly for deep analysis.

 When to use MHTML over Markdown: Heavily visual documents (design portfolios, brochures) where layout matters more than text extraction.
 For anything analytical — textbooks, reports, papers — Markdown wins.